 What are the best types of apples to use?

-I like to use Gala or McIntosh apples and add in one or two Granny Smith for a nice flavor combo of sweet and tart.
-As you would guess, the sweeter the apple the less brown sugar you will need.
+I like to use Gala or McIntosh apples and add one or two Granny Smith apples for a nice sweet-tart flavor combo.
+As you would guess, the sweeter the apple, the less brown sugar you will need.

 A few common apple varieties that make a nice apple butter either by themselves or mixed up include:

-• Braeburn This one is more tart than it is sweet and perfectly crisp.
+• Braeburn This one is tarter than sweeter and perfectly crisp.

 • Fuji – a mostly sweet apple variety.